June 2010: Audit Commission Inspection

 No expense was spared in supporting prosecution activity, and in ensuring the involvement of Lois Jenkins in the two subsequent retrials.

 Yet in all that time no effort was invested in revisiting the evidence to try to uncover the truth of what really took place on 15 February 1997.

 The bizarre and crucial fact that, during the fatal attack, a piece of black bin-liner had been forcefully rammed into Billie-Jo’s nasal cavity was simply ignored.
 It came into the public domain only at the time of the second appeal in 2004.
 The prosecution at the retrials, unable to explain how this fitted into its already-tenuous narrative of Siôn Jenkins as the killer, simply played down its significance.

-That single inexplicable detail itself would today be reason enough for the police to be continuing their investigations.
+That single inexplicable detail itself would - even today - be reason enough for the police to be continuing their investigations.
 Yet there are other avenues they are choosing to ignore.
 Information sent to them since the acquittal has not been followed up.